Eating disorders are characterised by an abnormal attitude towards food that causes someone to change their eating habits and behaviour.

 Do I have an eating disorder?

-Doctors sometimes use a questionnaire called the SCOFF questionnaire to help recognise people who may have an eating disorder.
-This involves asking the following five questions:
+Doctors sometimes use a questionnaire to help identify people who may have an eating disorder.
+The questionnaire asks the following five questions:

-- One stone: Have you recently lost more than one stone (six kilograms) in a three-month period?
+- Have you recently lost more than one stone (six kilograms) in a three-month period?

-- Food: Would you say that food dominates your life?
+- Would you say food dominates your life?

 If you answer "yes" to two or more of these questions, you may have an eating disorder.